umbraco/UmbracoDocs/Extending/Key-Vault/index.md

 ### Local Developement

 1. Sign in to Visual Studio using the credentials that can access the Key Vault.
-1. Use az CLI to store your preferred account into the credential cache.
+1. Use Azure CLI to store your preferred account into the credential cache.

 ### Staging/Production